zenstackhq/zenstack-docs/docs/the-complete-guide/part1/3-enhancement.md

 This part is for those interested in the inner workings of ZenStack.
 It's not necessary to understand it to use ZenStack.
 :::

 If you know the inner workings of Prisma Client, you'll find ZenStack shares some similarities..
 When `zenstack generate` is run, besides generating the `prisma/schema.prisma` file, it also runs several other plugins that transform different pieces of information in the ZModel into Javascript code that can be efficiently loaded and executed at runtime.
-The `enhance` API relies on the generated code to get its job done.
+The `enhance` API from`@zenstackhq/runtime` relies on the generated Javascript modules to get its job done.

+- `enhance`

+    Contains the function that enhances a `PrismaClient`.
+The `enhance` API from `@zenstackhq/runtime` simply reexports this function.

-- `model-meta.js`
+- `model-meta`

     Lightweight representation of ZModel's AST.

-- `policy.js`
+- `policy`

     Partial Prisma query input objects compiled from access policy expressions.

-- `zod/**/*.js|ts`
+- `zod/**`

     Zod schemas for validating input data according to ZModel.